andreagorsche/tablebooking/README.md

     b) Install whitenoise to gitpod
     c) run the command python3 manage.py collectstatic

-This resulted in a second folder with the name 'staticfiles being created in my gitpod directory.
-At this point I realized that not setting up Cloudinary from the start was a mistake.
+This resulted in a second folder with the name 'staticfiles' being created in my gitpod directory.
+At this point I realized that not setting up Cloudinary from the start was a mistake (I thought I would not need it because the website has not that many pictures).
 Reading about Django not transfering static files to Heroku automatically made me realize how crucial it would have been for me to set up Cloudinary for static file storage upfront. - An important lesson learned for future projects.
 At this point, I could only do the set-up of Cloudinary at the end of the project.